-Teams involved in the collaborative will be collecting data on two measures:
+Teams involved in the collaborative are collecting data on two measures:

 - Percentage of patients within the ward who have meaningful activities recorded within their care plan daily.

-- Percentage of people in the ward who have:
+- Percentage of patients in the ward who have:

 - a documented person-centred plan of care which shows patient and/or carer involvement